Category

 RFO Proposals without specs Flexible proposals Goods or services Encourages innovative solutions

-RFI Information gathering Market assessment Products, services, suppliers Preparing for RFQ or RFP
+RFI Information gathering Market assessment Goods, services, suppliers Preparing for RFP or RFQ

 RFEI Expression of interest Supplier capabilities Qualifications, experience Identifying potential suppliers